MFA: Sculpture Concentration

-The Master of Fine Arts (MFA) program in art with an emphasis in Sculpture is a 3-year program.
-Graduates students in the Sculpture area are expected to demonstrate a broad knowledge of sculptural practices, techniques and fabrication skills.
+The Master of Fine Arts (MFA) program in art with a concentration in Sculpture is a 3-year program.
+Graduate students in the Sculpture area are expected to demonstrate a broad knowledge of sculptural practices, techniques and fabrication skills.
 At the graduate level, students should also have an in-depth knowledge of art history and contemporary issues related to art.
 The program welcomes and encourages a broad range of approaches to making sculpture including: installation, metal and nonmetal casting, object and martial based explorations, assemblage, performance, video, 3D printing and more.

-Assistant Professor Cody Arnall and Associate Professor William Cannings, working with Landmark Arts in the School of Art are organizing the 2018 Texas Sculpture Symposium (TxSS), which will take place February 9th-10th, 2018.
-This year's keynote speakers include: Wafaa Bilal, Associate Arts Professor at New York University's Tisch School of the Arts and Postcommodity, an interdisciplinary arts collective comprised of Raven Chacon, Cristóbal Martínez, and Kade L. Twist.
-The TxSS has a long history reaching back to the 1970's.
-Past the symposiums has been hosed by the Sculpture Network of Texas at various venues across Texas.
-Recent notable TxSS guest lecturers include: Mel Chin, Judy Pfaff, James Drake, Ken Little, Francis Whitehead, Jesus Morales, and James Surles.
+Assistant Professor Cody Arnall and Associate Professor William Cannings, working with Landmark Arts in the School of Art, organized the 2018 Texas Sculpture Symposium (TxSS) which took place February 9th-10th, 2018.
+The keynote speakers were Wafaa Bilal, Associate Arts Professor at New York University's Tisch School of the Arts and Postcommodity, an interdisciplinary arts collective comprised of Cristóbal Martínez and Kade L. Twist.
+The TxSS has a long history reaching back to the 1970s.
+Past symposiums have been hosted by the Sculpture Network of Texas at various venues across Texas.
+Notable TxSS guest lecturers include: Mel Chin, Judy Pfaff, James Drake, Ken Little, Francis Whitehead, Jesus Morales, and James Surles.